 “Our long-term plan is to be a market leader in the business,” stated CEO and co-founder Otto Chrons.
 “A different thing is how you measure it; I don’t think we’re aiming for the biggest volumes or turnover, but rather a feel or a sense of leadership.”

 What’s the point of having a bike if it’s not rolling nicely?
-This fast evolving startup that was founded in 2016 by two childhood friends conveniently brings the bike service straight to your doorstep.
-Yeply has a fleet of vans transformed into mobile service stations that drive around neighbourhoods in the Finnish capital region, service bikes and return them ready the same day.
+This fast evolving startup founded in 2016 by two childhood friends conveniently brings bike service straight to your doorstep.
+Yeply has a fleet of vans transformed into service stations that drive around neighbourhoods and service bikes, returning them ready the same day.

 “This is a very different approach from traditional brick-and-mortar shops,” stressed co-founder and CEO Tommi Särkkinen.
 “We like biking, but we also want to create a profitable business.”